CPG Legal – Attorneys at law.

-This real estate tax applies to all kinds of land in Costa Rica, with the tax law’s exceptions.
+This real estate tax applies to all kinds of land in Costa Rica, with several taxation exemptions.
 (Such as property destined for religious cults or embassies.)
 The property tax is a quarter percent or 0,25% of the property’s value in Costa Rica.
 The municipality determines this value.

-Nonpayment compliance and the statute of limitations for real estate taxes:
+Nonpayment compliance and the statute of limitations for real estate taxes in Costa Rica:

 The municipality can initiate debt collection proceedings if the owner doesn´t pay the taxes promptly.
 A municipal functionary certifies the principal amount owed, plus interest.
 This constitutes what´s called a “legal mortgage.”
-This enables the municipality to proceed judicially, through a “pure execution process,” with privilege over other creditors.
-As every right is born, with time, every right dies.
-This is what´s called a statute of limitations.
-Property taxes have a statute of limitations of three years, in accordance to article 8 of law number 7509.
+This enables the municipality to proceed judicially through an expedited debt collection proceeding.
+It´s what´s called a “pure execution process,” with privilege over other creditors.

-2. The luxury property tax in Costa Rica:
+2. Luxury real estate taxation in Costa Rica:

 Luxury Property Tax characteristics: